Keep your customers happy & returning (Glastonbury)

 Churn is a leaky bucket

 Churn rate is an important indicator of the health of your business.
 But, it’s not just dissatisfied customers who choose to leave.
-Understand how you can cost-effectively retain more customers.
+Understand how you can cost-effectively reduce churn.

 How DocuSign increased Customer Lifetime Value